thanks4opensource/markoplexing/README.md

 ![plex c6d](images/plex_c6d.png "charlieplex switch 6")

 Similar to MxN matrices, multiple charlieplexed switches can be closed simultaneously and (sometimes! -- see below) correctly read.
-In the following figure, switches 4 and 6 are closed.
+In the following figure, switches 4 and 6 are closed and read correctly.

 <a name="charlieplex_4_and_6"></a>
 ![plex c 6d4a](images/plex_c_6d4a.png "charlieplex switches 4 and 6")